shishurajpandey/shishurajpandey/README.md

 - 👋 Hi, I’m Shishu Raj (@shishurajpandey)
 - 👀 I’m interested in Java/QA/SDET Automation.
-- 🌱 I’m currently learning JavaScript, Puppeteer, Cypress and DevOps
+- 🌱 I’m currently learning JavaScript, Cypress and DevOps
 - 💞️ I’m looking to collaborate with other QA's & Developers in the community.
 - 📫 How to reach me via Email- kiet.shishu+github@gmail.com
 - ⚡ Fun fact: Pretty good with learning new technologies.